Calvin and Hobbes by Bill Watterson for July 01, 2014

 32. Missing large

-paullp Premium Member almost 10 years ago
+paullp Premium Member over 10 years ago

 I believe Watterson did the black-and-white strip in response to syndicate people who accused him of seeing things in black-and-white when he was in contract disputes with them because they wanted to license C&H for other media.
 Thanks to all who provided interesting history and background in these comments.